rofarrel/LSD-Explorer/README.md

 ### **How to Use**

-1. Click the button to "Clone or Download" button to download the .zip folder.
+1. Click "Clone or Download" button to download the .zip folder.

 2. Extract the contents of the .zip folder after finished downloading.